Trauma, the Nervous System & Family Constellations

 A Grounded Perspective

-Trauma is complex and influenced by many biological, psychological, relational, environmental, and social factors.
+Trauma affects each person differently and is influenced by biological, psychological, relational, developmental, and environmental factors.

-Family Constellations offers another lens for understanding how unresolved trauma, interrupted connection, unconscious loyalty, emotional entanglement, and family dynamics may continue affecting emotional life and nervous system regulation across generations.
+Family Constellations offers another perspective for understanding how trauma, interrupted connection, belonging, unconscious loyalty, and family system dynamics may continue influencing emotional life and relationships across generations.

 Explore Further